tfwright/live_admin/README.md

 ## Development

-This repo has been configured to run a [demo app](/dev) in [Docker](https://www.docker.com/) using [Compose](https://docs.docker.com/compose/).
+This repo has been configured to run the application in [Docker](https://www.docker.com/) using [Compose](https://docs.docker.com/compose/).

 The Phoenix app is running the `app` service, so all mix command should be run there.
 Examples:

 * `docker compose run app mix test`

-To report bugs/problems: https://github.com/tfwright/live_admin/issues

-For feature/improvement requests, or anything else: https://github.com/tfwright/live_admin/discussions

 ---